Drive sales on autopilot with ecommerce-focused featuresSee Features

 How Omnisend is helping merchants be GDPR-ready

-Omnisend is already working hard on making sure that all ecommerce merchants using our marketing automation platform are fully covered.
+Omnisend is committed to ensuring that all ecommerce merchants using our marketing automation platform are GDPR compliant.

 #1 Easy-to-export customer profiles

-This has to do with the data portability aspect of the GDPR for ecommerce, which makes it easy for you to carry all personal data and move it comprehensively.
+The JSON version allows you to comply with the portability aspect of GDPR for ecommerce by making it easy for you to move all your data comprehensively.